Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 _Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

+_This version is our first efforts to build an Azure Event Hubs client library based on pure python implemented AMQP stack.
+Features like async support or AmqpOverWebsocket are unavailable for this version which will be added back in future versions, please refer to the changelog for more details._

 ## Getting started

 ### Prerequisites